codedance/jquery.AreYouSure/README.md

 ======

-*Are-you-sure* (```jquery.are-you-sure.js```) is simple light-weight "dirty forms" JQuery Plugin for modern browsers.
-It helps prevent users from losing unsaved form changes.
+*Are-you-sure* (```jquery.are-you-sure.js```) is simple light-weight "dirty form" JQuery Plugin for modern browsers.
+It helps prevent users from losing unsaved HTML Form changes.

 It's simple to use.
 Just add the following line to your page's ready
 function: